meisei4/ankihighlights/README.md

 ]
 ```

+**ANKI**

-example anki based JSON request (or response? note_id blah, card_id blah figure it the heck out) for the word "自分" and the sentences it was orignally highlight in.
+example anki based JSON request for the word "自分" and the sentences it was originally highlight in.

 ```json
 {